-The following Compensation Discussion and Analysis is a discussion of certain aspects of our compensation programs and practices as they relate to our principal executive officer, principal financial officer, and three other most highly compensated executive officers as of December 31, 2019, whom we refer to below collectively as our "named executive officers" or "NEOs".
-Set forth below is also a description of the philosophy and objectives underlying our executive compensation policies, the most important executive compensation decisions during 2019, and an analysis of these policies and decisions.
+The following Compensation Discussion and Analysis is a discussion of certain aspects of our compensation programs and practices as they relate to our principal executive officer, principal financial officer, and three other most highly compensated executive officers as of December 31, 2020, whom we refer to below collectively as our "named executive officers" or "NEOs".
+Pursuant to the disclosure requirements contained in the SEC rules, this year's NEO list also includes one individual who is no longer employed by the Company.
+Effective May 31, 2020, David Mitchell resigned from his position as Senior Vice President, Worldwide Sales.

+Set forth below is also a description of the philosophy and objectives underlying our executive compensation policies, the most important executive compensation decisions during 2020, and an analysis of these policies and decisions.

-Our named executive officers for 2019 are:
+In addition to Mr. Mitchell, our named executive officers for 2020 are:

-Name Title Matthew Calkins Chief Executive Officer, President, Founder and Chairman of the Board Mark Lynch Chief Financial Officer Robert C. Kramer General Manager, Founder and Director David Mitchell Senior Vice President, Worldwide Sales Christopher Winters General Counsel & Secretary
+Name Title Matthew Calkins Chief Executive Officer, President, Founder and Chairman of the Board Mark Lynch Chief Financial Officer Robert C. Kramer General Manager, Founder and Director Eric Cross Chief Revenue Officer Christopher Winters General Counsel & Secretary